nuclio/nuclio/docs/reference/triggers/kafka.md

 **NOTES**:
-* Currently, the explicit ack feature is only available for python runtime and functions that have a stream trigger (kafka/v3io).
+* Currently, the Explicit Ack feature is only available for python runtime and functions that have a stream trigger (kafka/v3io).
 * The explicit ack feature can be enabled only when using a static worker allocation mode.
 Meaning that the function metadata must have the following annotation: `"nuclio.io/kafka-worker-allocation-mode":"static"`.
 * The `QualifiedOffset` object can be saved in a persistent storage and used to commit the offset on later invocation of the function.